+Status Report as of December 31, 2014: Partially Completed.
 The central issue related to this Observation has to do with back-up planning for card production in the event a disaster disrupts normal card production.
-Toward this end, NH and VT have worked in partnership to develop contingency planning, and have drafted an MOU that is not "maintained" per se, but rather stands ready to be signed in the event of emergency need.
+Toward this end, NH and VT have worked in partnership to develop contingency planning, and have drafted an MOU that is not "maintained" per se, as stated in the audit, but rather stands ready to be signed in the event of emergency need.

-New Hampshire contracts for card production as part of the EBT contract.
+In terms of our disaster card process, New Hampshire contracts for card production as part of the EBT contract.
 The primary back up plan for emergency card production in the event of disruption of normal card production is also contracted.
-Meanwhile, as a third-tier fail-safe, New Hampshire does retain all card production equipment from when the state produced its own cards.
-Although the draft MOU with VT does allow for NH to print cards using Vermont facilities in the event of an emergency, this is deemed prudent simply to keep the remote contingency option open, but not to insinuate that emergency card production in Vermont is an element of New Hampshire's formal disaster plan.
-New Hampshire's Disaster recovery process is documented in our contract with the EBT vendor.

-The State of Vermont produces its own EBT cards.
-Its tier one back up plan--which was successfully implemented twice; in 2009 and 2011 (once during a hurricane disaster that caused massive flooding to their state facilities)--involved their sending their card production data files to New Hampshire along with staff to operate New Hampshire's card production equipment.
+Meanwhile, as a third-tier failsafe, New Hampshire retains all card production equipment from when the state produced its own cards.
+Although the draft MOU with VT allows for NH to print cards using Vermont facilities in the event of an emergency, this is deemed prudent simply to keep the remote contingency option open, but not to insinuate that emergency card production in Vermont is an element of New Hampshire's formal disaster plan.
+New Hampshire's full Disaster recovery process is documented in our contract with the EBT vendor.
+Rather, the draft MOU serves more as an accommodation to the State of Vermont.
+While Vermont produces their own EBT cards, their tier one back up plan--which was successfully implemented twice already in 2009 and 2011 (once during a hurricane disaster that caused massive flooding to their state facilities)--involved their sending their card production data files to New Hampshire along with staff to operate New Hampshire's card production equipment.
 New Hampshire does now maintain a stock of Vermont cards.
 Inventory processes for card security are in place.
+Again, the value of a draft MOU is primarily as a courtesy to our sister state of Vermont, with some small contingency benefit to NH

-The overall plan for disaster benefits--including EBT--is the Food Stamp Disaster Plan.
+In New Hampshire, the overall plan for disaster benefits--including but not limited to EBT-is the Food Stamp Disaster Plan.
 The Food Stamp Disaster plan is reviewed annually by USDA FNS and has met all Federal requirements annually for the last decade.
 Efforts are being made internally to modernize the plan with new technology.
 This technology advancement to more readily be able to process applications remains a high priority for the DFA Director, yet limited staffing resources continue to delay its completion.